This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during a fistulogram?

 - You may be given IV medicine to help you relax and local anesthesia to numb the area.
 With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.
 Your healthcare provider will insert a catheter into your graft or fistula.
-He will inject contrast liquid through the catheter and take x-rays.
-You may feel warm or nauseous as the contrast liquid is injected.
+Contrast liquid will be injected through the catheter and several x-rays will be taken.
+You may feel warm or sick to your stomach as the contrast liquid is injected.
 This is normal and should go away in a few minutes.

 - Your healthcare provider may measure the blood flow or pressure in your graft or fistula.
-He may insert tools through the catheter and remove a blood clot or blockage.
-He may also widen the opening of the fistula or graft and place a stent.
-Your healthcare provider will remove the catheter when he is done.
-He will hold pressure over the area for several minutes.
-He may place a pressure bandage over the puncture site to help stop any bleeding.
+Tools may be inserted through the catheter to remove a blood clot or blockage.
+Your healthcare provider may also widen the opening of the fistula or graft and place a stent.
+The catheter will be removed when the procedure is complete.
+Your healthcare provider will hold pressure over the area for several minutes to control any bleeding.

 What will happen after a fistulogram?

-Healthcare providers will monitor you until you are awake.
-They will also monitor the puncture site for bleeding.
+Healthcare providers will monitor the puncture site for bleeding.
 You may be able to go home or you may need to spend a night in the hospital.
 You may get dialysis after your procedure.
 Your arm or leg may be sore, swollen, and bruised after the procedure.
 This is normal and should get better in a few days.